SparkPost/support-docs/support/tech-resources/enabling-multiple-custom-tracking-domains.md

 1. Determine what subdomain you wish to use for your custom tracking domain (e.g. click.myawesomedomain.com).
 Please note, the tracking domain **must** be a subdomain and not a root domain!
 1. Make sure that the custom tracking domain you choose to use is one for which you have access and permission to modify the DNS.
 1. Edit your DNS zone file for your tracking domain to include the new CNAME (this is different depending upon who you use as your domain registrar, such as GoDaddy.com, Ghandi, or Moniker).
-1. Create a new CNAME record in your DNS zone file and set the host to your tracking sub-domain (e.g. click.myawesomedomain.com) with the value: "spgo.io" for SparkPost, or "eu.spgo.io" for SparkPost EU **(Note: For SparkPost Enterprise users, your CNAME record value should point to the tracking domain configured during your onboarding).**
+1. Create a new CNAME record in your DNS zone file and set the host to your tracking sub-domain (e.g. click.myawesomedomain.com) with the value: "spgo.io" for SparkPost, or "eu.spgo.io" for SparkPost EU.
+For PMTA+Signals, refer to your User Guide **(Note: For SparkPost Enterprise users, your CNAME record value should point to the tracking domain configured during your onboarding).**
 1. Once you have completed creating your CNAME record(s) and have successfully saved the DNS changes, complete the set up through either the API or the UI (instructions for both below).
 1. Associate the custom tracking domain to a sending domain via UI or API.